Pitigoi94/me_cris/README.md

-In the following I will show you how I used the Arduino IDE to upload some test programs, but first a few steps are required:
+In what follows, I'll show you how I used the Arduino IDE to upload some test programs to the CrowPanel ESP32 1.28-inch Round Display, so stay tuned, but first a few steps are required.
+I assume you have used Arduino IDE before, if not, then google Arduino IDE and download the program.

 1. Download Arduino IDE from the official website and after you install it, open it and copy this as a text "https://espressif.github.io/arduino-esp32/package_esp32_index.json" to the place indicated in the pictures below.